Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

-# Java benchmarks (w.i.p)
+# Java benchmarks

-Here are benchmarks of 3 of the most popular JREs for Minecraft: GraalVM, Adoptium and Zulu.
+Here are benchmarks of 3 of the most popular JREs for Minecraft: GraalVM, Adoptium and Azul.

-Each test was conducted on the same install of All The Mods 9, with 12288 MiB of RAM allocated.
-Before testing, the modpack was launched once.
-Loading times were taken from ModernFix' loading timer feature.
+Each test was conducted in the same instance of StaTech Industry with 8 GB of RAM allocated, at 1440p with render distance set to 32 and latest Fabric Loader (0.16.8)

 Test system specs: